Things you cannot see in a meteorite

-People contact me frequently saying that their rock must be a meteorite because they can “see” diamonds, lonsdaleite, carbonado, gold, iridium, platinum, or other rare things.
-You cannot see and identify any of these things by sight in a meteorite.
+People contact me frequently saying that their rock must be a meteorite because they can “see” diamonds, lonsdaleite, carbonados, stishovite, tridymite, maskelynite, nickel, gold, iridium, platinum, other rare phases, and even short half-life isotopes.
+You cannot see or identify any of these things by sight in a meteorite, even under moderate magnification.
+Experienced collectors do use these features to identify meteorites.
+Why?
+Because they can’t see them.

 Mineral phases